 CommScope believes that presenting Core financial measures enhances the investor’s understanding of the financial performance of the Company’s core businesses.
-Core financial measures are the aggregate of the Broadband Networks, Outdoor Wireless Networks and Venue and Campus Networks segments.
-They do not include the results of the Home Networks segment.
-The aggregate results of the Core segments and the results of the Home Networks segment represent the business segments as reported by CommScope and may not represent the ultimate definition of the remaining CommScope business and Home Networks business that it expects to separate from CommScope.
-Future results may vary and differ materially from the presentation of the Core financial measures.
+Core financial measures are the aggregate of the CCS, NICS, OWN and ANS segments and exclude the results of the Home segment.
+The Core segments and the Home segment represent the business segments as currently managed and reported by CommScope.
+Future results and the composition of any business divested in the future may vary and differ materially from the presentation of the Core financial measures.

 Forward Looking Statements